geohyd/enketo-widgets/geojson-map/README.md

 ## How it work

 Add a geojson reference file in image column of the XLSForm and the geojson-map appearance.
+Rename `geojson_demo.json` to `geojson_demo.csv` for kobo extension restriction, and apply this rename in XLSForm

 # Use .json extension